Adult Volunteer Opportunities

 CleanUpCR is a collaborative program designed to provide residents and businesses with the resources to keep Cedar Rapids a clean, healthy place to live.
-Click here to find out more about various CleanUP initiatives, including the City Manager's One Bag Challenge.
-Contact Vincent Snyder at 319-286-5897 or by email Solid-Waste-Recycling@cedar-rapids.org.
+Click here to find out more about various CleanUP initiatives, including the City Manager's 1-Bag Challenge.
+Contact Vincent Snyder at 319-286-5897 or by email at Solid-Waste-Recycling@cedar-rapids.org.

 The Cedar Rapids Public Library Volunteer Program supports and enriches the library by engaging community volunteers through meaningful volunteer opportunities.
 Whether you care for materials, greet customers, or help with children’s programs, there is a flexible opportunity for you.
 Volunteer opportunities are available for adults, families, teens, retirees, and small groups; you can volunteer at the Downtown or Ladd Library.
 Find out more here.
 Contact Jessica Link, Volunteer Coordinator at 319-739-0403 or by email email@example.com.

 The City of Cedar Rapids offers a number of ways individuals or groups can help protect and restore our natural surface water resources.
 By volunteering you can help make a difference in the health of our streams, lakes and the Cedar River.
 Remember, protecting our waterways starts with you.